Natural Remedies for High Blood Pressure

-Too much sodium in the diet leads to high blood pressure, according to numerous health experts, including those at Harvard T.H.
-Chan School of Public Health.
 We need only 500 mg a day for the body to perform vital functions.
-But most Americans consume many times that—they average of 3,400 mg every day.
-It’s smart to cut back to protect your health.
-Sodium hides in unlikely places, like many breakfast cereals, salad dressings, soups, and tortillas.
+But most of us consume 3,400 mg every day, on average.
+To shake the salt habit, try swapping salt for spices, herbs, and flavourings like garlic, parsley, and allspice.
+And don’t forget that sodium hides in unlikely places, like many breakfast cereals, salad dressings, soups, and tortillas.
 Every day, try to identify one source of sneaky salt and find a low-sodium replacement.

-Find out all the ways salt can make you sick.
+Find out all the ways salt is making you sick.

 Drinking alcohol increases your odds of high blood pressure, especially if you drink excessively, according to a study published in 2018 in PLoS One.
 If you drink, the AHA suggests limiting your intake to no more than two drinks per day (for men) and one per day (for women).
 A drink is one 12-ounce beer, a 4-ounce glass of wine, 1.5 ounces of 80-proof spirits, or an ounce of 100-proof spirits.